 The Karst region is named for the geological terrain made of grey limestone pitted by the percolation of water over the ages.
 As cracks form, the water works deeper into the ground, often leaving massive caverns in its wake.
 Two cave parks in the region are open to the public; Postojna is perhaps the most popular with tourists, but Skocjan comes with the opportunity to experience something found in few caves anywhere in the world.

-Your first awareness of the river comes as a distant rumble about a third of the way through your guided tour of the cave.
+Your first awareness of the river comes as a distant rumble, about a third of the way through your tour.
 The roar then builds as you continue along the trail until you can barely hear your guide as she points out the crumbling trails left by early explorers.
 The river rushes through the cave with such fierceness that the air surrounds you with the heavy mist it creates crashing over rocks as it makes its way deep into the darkness.
-As step carefully across a bridge suspended high above the rushing water you can only imagine what those first explorers must have experienced.
+Step carefully across the bridge suspended high above the rushing water.
+And as you do, just imagine what those first explorers must have experienced.

 Activity 2: Prance Through Lipica Horse Park

 If ever there was a place where fairy tale horses live in an idyllic place, this would be it.
 The breed of horses known as Lipizzaner sprang to life on this farm in the hills of Slovenia.
 The Archduke Charles purchased the estate from the Bishop of Trieste in 1580 with the sole purpose of creating a royal stud farm.